xujiaao/android-firmata/README.md

 - To edit the [Transport URI](#transports), open the "Settings Menu" in the Home Page, select "Transport"

-> **If you want to run the Sample Application on Android Things Devices, try [Vysor](https://github.com/xujiaao/android-firmata/wiki/Run-Sample-Application-on-Android-Things-Device).**
+> **If you want to run the Sample Application on Android Things, try [Vysor](https://github.com/xujiaao/android-firmata/wiki/Run-Sample-Application-on-Android-Things-Device).**

 ## TODOs

-- [x] Support USB transport
 - [ ] Support BLE transport